West Virginia Center for the Book projects are funded through various cooperative efforts including government and private sector.

 , the events celebrating Black History Month

-and the production of the West Virginia Literary Map
+of the West Virginia Literary Map

 One Book, One West Virginia | Letters About Literature | W.Va.
 Children's Choice Awards | In Their Own Country